-Your upper legs consist of two opposing muscle groups -- hamstrings and quadriceps, or “quads.”
-Together they move your knee and hip joints and stabilize your knee; but your hamstrings tend to be weaker than your quads.
-Strength exercises for your hamstrings can improve your hamstring strength and lower your risk of injury.
+Your upper legs consist of two opposing muscle groups: hamstrings (sometimes jokingly referred to as "hammies") and quadriceps, or “quads.”
+Together they move your knee and hip joints and stabilize your knee.
+However, your hamstrings tend to be weaker than your quads, a situation that increases your risk of injury.

 The biceps femoris, semitendinosus and semimembranosus muscles make up your hamstrings and are located on the back of your thigh.
 Your front thigh muscles, or quads, are the rectus femoris, vastus medialis, vastus intermedius and vastus lateralis.
 Your hamstrings extend your hip and bend or flex your knee, whereas your quads flex your hip and extend your knee.
 Both muscle groups stabilize your knee, especially during weight-bearing activities.